joshuafairchild1/strain-scout/README.md

 #### [Live site viewable here](https://strainscout.herokuapp.com/)

 ## Description
+The frontend of the application was created with Angular CLI and Materialize.
+An Express server is used for making requests to the Cannabis Reports API, and RxJS is used for handling API responses.

-Strain Scout is an application that provides an easy to use interface for browsing cannabis strains and getting an overview of information about specific strains.
+The application provides a simple interface for browsing cannabis strains and getting an overview of information about specific strains.
 Currently the application allows users to search for strains by name and then view a details page containing the strain's genetics, geographic lineage, effects, and terpene flavors.
 Future plans for the project include:
 * Allowing a user to view more information about the genetic parents of a given strain.
 * Provide users with an option to search for strains based off of parameters (effects, flavors, location, seed company, etc) rather than name alone.
 * Provide a user with a list of reviews for the strain that they are viewing.